bitcointranscripts/bitcointranscripts/wasabi/research-club/knapsack-mixing.md

 Okay, well very cool.
 So I think the important thing to note here is that we still have a problem where some inputs are connected with other inputs and some inputs are connected with other outputs.
-We have some coins that are achieving no additional anonymity except for the computational complexity that it takes to unravel the coin join.
+We have some coins that are achieving no additional anonymity except for the computational complexity that it takes to unravel the coinjoin.
 So that's pretty much the end here.
-There's some anonymity here in the computational complexity that's required to figure out how to break down these coin joins, especially if we start talking about 10 participants, 30 participants, 50 participants.
+There's some anonymity here in the computational complexity that's required to figure out how to break down these coinjoins, especially if we start talking about 10 participants, 30 participants, 50 participants.
 There's still a link between inputs and outputs.
 The entire sub-transaction partition must be known in order to apply the algorithm.
 This is the most important trade-off I think, is that currently from what I've read it seems that this can't be done in a trustless way where someone isn't coordinating all the transactions.